inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 4. Execute the `main.py` file using `python main.py`.
 5. Open your browser and go to `http://localhost:5000` to view the current time in Moscow.

+## Built and deployment
+To build the app and deploy to the remote server please follow the instructions https://flask-docs.readthedocs.io/en/latest/tutorial/deploy/

 ## Dependencies